spacelift-io/terraform-provider-spacelift/docs/resources/stack.md

 ### Optional

-- `administrative` (Boolean) Indicates whether this stack can manage others
+- `administrative` (Boolean) Indicates whether this stack can manage others.
+Defaults to `false`.
 - `after_apply` (List of String) List of after-apply scripts
 - `after_destroy` (List of String) List of after-destroy scripts
 - `after_init` (List of String) List of after-init scripts
 - `after_perform` (List of String) List of after-perform scripts
 - `after_plan` (List of String) List of after-plan scripts
 - `ansible` (Block List, Max: 1) Ansible-specific configuration.
 Presence means this Stack is an Ansible Stack. (see [below for nested schema](#nestedblock--ansible))
-- `autodeploy` (Boolean) Indicates whether changes to this stack can be automatically deployed
+- `autodeploy` (Boolean) Indicates whether changes to this stack can be automatically deployed.
+Defaults to `false`.
-- `autoretry` (Boolean) Indicates whether obsolete proposed changes should automatically be retried
+- `autoretry` (Boolean) Indicates whether obsolete proposed changes should automatically be retried.
+Defaults to `false`.
 - `azure_devops` (Block List, Max: 1) Azure DevOps VCS settings (see [below for nested schema](#nestedblock--azure_devops))
 - `before_apply` (List of String) List of before-apply scripts
 - `before_destroy` (List of String) List of before-destroy scripts